TurboML-Inc/awesome-real-time-ml/README.md

       This blog post outlines Grab's use of AI and machine learning models for real-time automated decision-making to enhance customer experiences.

     - [Unsupervised graph anomaly detection - Catching new fraudulent behaviours](https://engineering.grab.com/graph-anomaly-model)
+       This article explores how Grab uses unsupervised graph anomaly detection techniques to identify new fraudulent behaviors in its platform.
+It covers the modeling approach, challenges, and real-world applications in fraud prevention.

 12. **Didact AI**